 Guiding thoughts are what strategic practical activities basically abide by; they are the soul and outline of strategic ideas.
 The basic ideas on the PRC's maritime strategic accesses must consider issues from the overall situation of national development strategy, they must consider issues from an intricate and complex international background, they must consider issues from the long-term needs of national interests, and they must consider issues from helping to create a PRC maritime strategic environment and fully bringing into play the PRC's active role in international affairs.
-Therefore, the guiding thoughts for this can include keeping an eye on the nation's long-range interests, scientific plans, overall progress, breaking through dilemmas, positive deeds, and achieving the strategic objectives of peaceful development, harmonious coexistence, and cooperative win-win, with the [Chinese Communist] Party's and the state's strategic thinking as a guide, with the nation's overall development strategy as a basis, with politics and diplomacy as a support, with sustainable development as a guide, and with actual military power as a backing.
+Therefore, the guiding thoughts for this can include keeping an eye on the nation's long-range interests, scientific plans, overall progress, breaking through dilemmas, positive deeds, and achieving the strategic objectives of peaceful development, harmonious coexistence, and cooperative win-win, with the [Chinese Communist] Party's and the state's strategic thinking as a guide, with the nation's overall development as a guide, and with actual military power as a backing.
 The connotations of guiding thoughts primarily are reflected in the following four areas.